 Adam was born and raised in the Jacksonville, Illinois, area and graduated from Illinois Wesleyan University in Bloomington, Illinois.
 He spent the first 12 years of his working career in the commercial banking industry, primarily with Fifth Third Bank in Saint Louis, Missouri.
 Before moving to Crabtree Financial Services, LLC, in early 2018, he was a financial advisor with Thrivent Financial.

-Adam and his wife, Christy, who is a speech-language pathologist at Children’s Hospital of Illinois, have two children, Rosalie and Oliver.
+Adam and his wife, Christy, who is a speech-language pathologist at Children’s Hospital of Illinois, have three children, Rosalie, Oliver, and Sam.
 Outside of work and spending time with his family, he enjoys playing golf, as well as following St. Louis Cardinals baseball and St. Louis University Billikens basketball teams.

 Bryan sat next to Don Bernardi at a Kiwanis meeting in the summer of 2009 and mentioned he was in need of an office assistant for his new business.
 Don passed along the information to his wife, Joan, who was ready for a job change at that time and she joined Crabtree Financial Services, LLC, shortly thereafter.
 There was a learning curve into the financial sector coming from a career in marketing, but a great working environment and home office support made it easy.
 Our goal is to exceed our clients' expectations and Joan is part of the team effort that makes it happen.
 She job shares with Peggy, allowing her time to visit their three grown children and winter in Florida.